As a regular paying Social Security System (SSS) member, you’re entitled to borrow money to meet your short-term credit needs.

 - If employed, the employer must be updated when it comes to payment of contributions and loan remittances;

-- Has not been granted any of the final benefits which include death, retirement, and total permanent disability benefit;
+- Has not been granted any of the final benefits, which include death, retirement, and total permanent disability benefit;

 - Has not been disqualified due to fraud committed against SSS.

-How to Compute Your SSS Salary Loan.
+How To Compute Your SSS Salary Loan

 Let’s say you have a monthly income of Php 18,000.
-Based on the contribution table, your income falls within the salary range of Php 17,750 – Php 18,249.99 which has the Monthly Salary Credit (MSC) of 18,000.
+Based on the contribution table, your income falls within Php 17,750 – Php 18,249.99, with a Monthly Salary Credit (MSC) of 18,000.

 Assuming that your income never changed and you paid your contributions consistently in the last 12 months, the maximum SSS salary loan you can borrow is Php 18,000 for a one-month salary loan and as much as Php 36,000 for a two-month salary loan, provided that you’re qualified for it.